ScandEval/ScandEval/docs/datasets/icelandic.md

 messages = [
     {
         "role": "user",
-        "content": f"For the question: {row.question} where the correct answer is: {row.answer}, please provide 3 plausible alternatives in Icelandic.", }
+        "content": f"For the question: {row.question} where the correct answer is: {row.answer}, please provide 3 plausible alternatives in Icelandic.
+You should return the alternatives in a JSON dictionary, with keys 'first', 'second', and 'third'.
+The values should be the alternatives only, without any numbering or formatting.
+The alternatives should be unique and not contain the correct answer."
+    }
 ]